Merrimack and Southern NH

 Where can I read more about private wells in Southern NH?

-Start with the Southern NH private well resources page, which links to USGS, Merrimack, NHDES, and NH licensing resources.
+Start with the no-water checklist, the Southern NH private well emergency checklist, the Merrimack private well water testing guide, or the Southern NH private well resources page, which links to USGS, Merrimack, NHDES, and NH licensing resources.